openregulatory/templates/templates/qms/management-review/sop-management-review.md

 ### 2.3 Management Review Report

 Management and QMO together discuss the reported input and completed data analysis.
-The Management is responsible to evaluate the results against the pre-defined criteria and formulate an assessment of the adequacy, suitability and efficacy of the QM system.
+The Management is responsible for evaluating the results against the pre-defined criteria and formulating an assessment of the adequacy, suitability and efficacy of the QM system.
 Where necessary, the Management defines measures for improvement.
 The results of the Management Review are documented in the Management Review Report.